-The workspaces will be operated by General Projects as creative serviced offices geared towards SMEs.
-This will be the developer’s second serviced office location after Expressway, their recently refurbished hub in the Royal Docks currently accommodating over 140 SMEs.
+The workspaces will be operated by General People as creative serviced offices geared towards SMEs.
+This will be their second location after Expressway, in the Royal Docks, which currently accommodates over 140 SMEs.

 As part of the workspace offering, General Projects will also be rolling out their bespoke social impact programme which includes youth mentoring, graduate and apprenticeships programmes, affordable memberships, and local and sustainable sourcing.